 In 2018, EJI will open a new African American history museum in Montgomery, Alabama, that explores the legacy of slavery, racial terrorism, segregation, and contemporary issues of mass incarceration, excessive punishment, and police violence.
-The museum, From Enslavement to Mass Incarceration, is expected to open in April.
+The Legacy Museum: From Enslavement to Mass Incarceration is expected to open in April.

 In 2013, EJI released a report on Slavery in America.
 Our research included a focused examination of the Montgomery slave trade that revealed that Montgomery was a prominent slave trading community where tens of thousands of enslaved people were trafficked, imprisoned, auctioned, and abused.
 We began to erect markers in downtown Montgomery to challenge the silence about America's history of enslavement.

-We acknowledged that there are too few places in the United States that honestly address the history of slavery and even fewer that address the legacy of slavery in modern times, and so we began preparations for From Enslavement to Mass Incarceration.
+We acknowledged that there are too few places in the United States that honestly address the history of slavery and even fewer that address the legacy of slavery in modern times, and so we began preparations for The Legacy Museum.

 The Story: From Enslavement to Mass Incarceration